27 Signs You’re a “Free Spirit”

 Learning is the great passion in your life.

 Some people spend a lifetime studying a single language, book, or philosophy.
 And while you admire their dedication, you want to learn everything you can about the world.
 Reading a book or article about a topic is great, but you love the fact that there’s so much more out there to learn.
-Jumping from one field of study to the only serves to energize you, as you realize that there’s a vast iceberg of information below the surface you still get to explore.
+Jumping from one field of study to another only serves to energize you, as you realize that there’s a vast iceberg of information below the surface you still get to explore.

 You’re not a loner, but not a people-person either.